theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/postgreSQL.md

 ---

 This page shows how to set up and use the {{ page.meta.title }} destination.
-The {{ page.meta.title }} destination loads data to
+The {{ page.meta.title }} destination loads data to an EXASolution database.

 ## Requirements

 Data is pushed into the PostgreSQL DB system through the [Npgsql data provider version 8.1](https://www.npgsql.org/index.html).
-The data provider is installed as part of the setup of Xtract Universal.
+The data provider is provided with the setup of Xtract Universal.

 #### Supported Versions